vmware-tanzu/velero-plugin-for-microsoft-azure/README.md

     > available `AZURE_CLOUD_NAME` values: `AzurePublicCloud`, `AzureUSGovernmentCloud`, `AzureChinaCloud`, `AzureGermanCloud`

-### Set storage account access key
+### Option 2: Use storage account access key

-_(Optional) To integrate Velero with Azure, you can use storage account key instead of service principal._
+_Note: this option is **not valid** if you are planning to take Azure snapshots of your managed disks with Velero._

 1. Obtain your Azure Storage account access key: